Last updated 22 May 2020

 Ipswich mortgages are particularly good for those with lower deposits, even if you only have five per cent of the property value.
 Deals as of 22 May 2020 include a two-year fix at three per cent for 95 per cent LTV or 2.7 per cent for 75 per cent LTV as well as 2.5 per cent for 75 per cent LTV.
 Deals come with an £800 completion fee, however, and £199 of this is a non-refundable application fee.

 Two-year tracker at 1.49 per cent for those with 35 per cent equity in their home (£999 fee)

 Britain’s biggest mutual uses its size to offer good-value products for more standard borrowers.
 The mutual is rated highly by ethical commentators, including Ethical Consumer, and offers higher interest rates to its customers, so you may do well out of its savings accounts too.

 For those with more equity in their home, Nationwide’s rates are competitive, including the 1.49 per cent rate above.
 If you want total peace of mind, it offers a ten year fix at 2.59 per cent.
 Most of its products come with a £999 fee.

 Good for: Borrowers with lots of equity in their homes

 Despite its highly publicised woes in recent years, the Co-op continues to reiterate that it is an ethical bank, despite hedge fund ownership.
-To celebrate 25 years of its ethical policy it is currently donating £25 to youth homelessness charity Centrepoint for every mortgage taken out.
-For remortgaging it gives free standard conveyancing and legal fees.
+It is currently donating £5 to youth homelessness charity Centrepoint for every mortgage taken out.

 Sign up to our weekly newsletter